cbitosc/resources/Git & GitHub/README.md

 # Git & GitHub Workshop Resources

-This repository contains reference materials for Git & GitHub workshops conducted by the CBIT Open Source Community.
+This folder contains reference materials for Git & GitHub workshops conducted by the CBIT Open Source Community.

 ## About